 If younger men with male pattern baldness in the crown present are looking to transplant that area and are doing nothing to stabilize progression (no Propecia, no Rogaine Foam, no Capillus272 therapy), then they’re not good candidates for transplantation.

 - It is critically important that progression is arrested before transplanting in the crown.
 If not, hair loss likely will continue over time.
-This area wound be at high risk to have permanently transplanted hair intact and growing, with baldness surrounding these newly transplanted hairs.
+This area would be at high risk to have transplanted hair intact and growing, with baldness surrounding these newly transplanted hairs.
 Not a good look!